 When tooth loss occurs due to trauma

-When patient complain of muscle pain or jaw pain which leads to destruction of the teeth as well.
+When a patient complains of muscle pain or jaw pain which leads to the destruction of the teeth as well.

-A dentist usually starts with a thorough check up of the teeth, gums, joints, muscles around the face and esthetics.After a thorough evaluation by our specialist dentist, various photographs are taken to study the relation of the teeth, jaws and muscles.
-After this a few impressions are made to prepare study models which are arranged as per the desired results are needed.
-Also other needed problems are also corrected like gum problems, increasing the length of the crown etc. After explaining thoroughly the entire treatment plan to the patient, the required tooth preparations, restoration of the worn out teeth are done.
+A dentist usually starts with a thorough check-up of the teeth, gums, joints, muscles around the face and esthetics.After a thorough evaluation by our specialist dentist, various photographs are taken to study the relation of the teeth, jaws, and muscles.
+After this, a few impressions are made to prepare study models which arranged as per the desired results are needed.
+Also, other problems required are also corrected like gum problems and increasing the length of the crown.
+After explaining the entire treatment plan thoroughly to the patient, the tooth preparations necessary, restoration of the worn out teeth done.

-Holistic dentistry is one that will educate patients on the importance of overall health and how dentistry can play a role in the overall health.
+Holistic dentistry is one that will educate patients on the importance of overall health and how dentistry can play a role in global health.
 Holistic dentists are dentists who perform dentistry that is good for the body as well as the teeth and gums.
-Holistic dentists understand that mercury is a toxin and even small amounts pose great risk to the body and your overall health.
-While amalgam fillings last longer than composites, they put extreme pressure on the tooth and often cause weakening of the tooth — meaning that the filling may outlast the tooth it was placed in.
-Truly holistic dentists do not place mercury and meet or exceed safety guidelines for its removal.
+Holistic dentists understand that mercury is a toxin and even small amounts pose the significant risk to the body and your overall health.
+While amalgam fillings last longer than composites, they put extreme pressure on the tooth and often cause weakening of the tooth — meaning that the lining may outlast the tooth it was placed.
+Honestly, holistic dentists do not put mercury and meet or exceed safety guidelines for its removal.
 Holistic dentists believe that what goes into your mouth can affect your entire body.
 All dentists to some extent are aware of the importance of the mouth in the overall health of an individual.
 For instance, studies have concluded a link between gum disease and heart health, diabetes, and pregnancies.
-At Smiline, our primary focus is your health and we emphasize that disease can be prevented with proper nutrition as well as proper daily oral hygiene.
+At Smiline, our primary focus is your health, and we emphasize that condition can prevent with proper nutrition as well as appropriate daily oral hygiene.
 We believe that proper education about the role of oral health in your overall wellness will help you stay healthier longer and help you make informed decisions about your general health.